CallAsk about same-day availabilityLog In

 Host plants in Hill CountryOak, pecan, elm, hackberry; also roses, ivy, dwarf yaupon

-If you see what looks like a small tuft of fur or a tiny toupee crawling on a tree branch or wall in Central Texas, do not touch it.
+If you spot something that resembles a small tuft of fur or a tiny toupee crawling on a tree branch or wall in Central Texas, stay away from it.

 Diagnostic features of the larva (the caterpillar form):